bzm10/ColorKit/README.md

 from ColorKit import Warning, Error, Success,Info

 # Create a warning message in the terminal
-Warning("This is a warning message")
+Warning("This is a warning message",True,True)

 # Create an error message in the terminal
-Error("This is an error message")
+Error("This is an error message",True,True)

 # Create a success message in the terminal
-Success("This is a success message")
+Success("This is a success message",True,True)

 # Create an info message in the terminal
-Info("This is an info message")
+Info("This is an info message",True,True)
 ```
+### The first argument is the message, the second argument is if the message is bold, and the third argument is if the full message is colored or only the WARNING/ERROR/SUCCESS/INFO part.
+Use True or False for the second and third arguments.

 ## Custom Colored Terminal Outputs Example